 An accusation often levelled at the modern era is that it’s one of waste: that we are a throw-away society, over-consuming off paper plates with disposable cutlery.
 If this is the case, then we should take inspiration from our not-so-distant ancestors, the Victorians.
-They really knew how to build things to last.
+They really knew how to build things to last, especially in London.

-Today’s Londoners would be hard pressed not to use at least some of the infrastructure left over from the 19th Century.
-If you’ve taken the Tube, crossed the Thames or even gone to the toilet in the capital recently, then you’ve used something Victorian.
+If you’ve taken the Tube, crossed the Thames or even gone to the toilet in London recently, then you’ve used something Victorian.

 But it wasn’t us they had in mind when all these durable things were built: in their own time, the era’s city planners faced plenty of infrastructure problems of their own.
-In the 19th century, London was the largest city in the world, and its population more than tripled from just under 2m in 1840 to almost 6.5m by 1900.
+In the 19th century, London was the largest city in the world, and its population more than tripled from just under two million in 1840 to almost 6.5 million by 1900.
 With the fabric of the city facing unprecedented burdens, the engineers of the day began to build.

-There are few things as synonymous with London as its underground.
+There are few things as synonymous with London as the Underground.
 Begun during the second half of the 19th century, the system was created in part to deal with the overcrowding that population growth had brought to the city’s roads.

-Last year, a magnificent 1.4bn rides were taken on the London Underground – all the more impressive when you consider that the engineers maintaining and upgrading today’s network are still working on a system first opened while Abraham Lincoln was president.
+More than a billion journeys may be taken on the London Underground every year – all the more impressive when you consider that the engineers maintaining and upgrading today’s network are still working on a system first opened while Abraham Lincoln was president.

 The density of London’s population also created huge sanitary problems.
 The Thames was an open sewer, and the streets were little better.
 Through the Miasma Theory of disease, deadly illnesses such as cholera were blamed on ‘bad air’ – and not on the fact that people were relieving themselves in their drinking water.
 Something had to be done.